 General conditions for candidates who wish to cancel their registration on an APLS course include the following:

-All course refunds and changes to your booking will be subject to an administrative fee of 20% of the course fees.
+All course refunds will be subject to an administrative fee of 50% of the course fees.

-No refund will be given to cancellations within six weeks of the course commencement date.
+No refund will be given to cancellations within eight (8) weeks of the course commencement date.

 No refund will be given for non-attendance at the course.

-A full refund less an administrative fee of 20% of the course fees will be given to cancellations outside of six weeks of the course commencement date.
+A full refund less an administrative fee of 50% of the course fees will be given to cancellations outside of eight (8) weeks of the course commencement date.